Früh

-Früh or Frueh (German and Swiss German: from Middle High German vruo "early" applied as a nickname for an early riser or more likely used ironically for a sloth and sometimes for a child born before or very early in the marriage) is a German surname.
+Früh or Frueh is a German surname.
+It comes from Middle High German vrū/vruo "early", applied as a nickname for an early riser or a hardworking person, or alternatively for a child born early or before marriage.
+There are 1011 people with this surname in Germany, mostly in the southwest, in the state of Baden-Württemberg.
 Notable people with the surname include: